 Phimosis disease has not had any specific symptoms.
 Generally, people get redness, itchiness, and swelling due to Phimosis.
 Often the tight foreskin of the penis creates many problems while urinating.
 A person with severe Phimosis can have many issues clearing his bladder thoroughly.
-Due to poor hygiene, men also suffer from balanitis and balanoposthitis conditions.
+Due to poor hygiene, men also suffer from balanitis, Posthitis and balanoposthitis conditions.
 Here some common phimosis symptoms are described below.

 Usually, the foreskin is connected with the glans in babies, and after two years to 6 years, the foreskin detaches from glance naturally.
 But due to different causes, toddlers and adults face the problem of Phimosis.

 Causes of older boys from the age group of 16 to 18 and adults:

 Several skin conditions also cause Phimosis, such as:

 It is probable to occur in younger men with:

 The risk factors for Phimosis in adults includes STIs.

 Phimosis can prompt penis irritation called balanitis.
 Further, it may cause glans and foreskin aggravation, called balanoposthitis.
 These circumstances will more often be a cause of lack of personal hygiene.